- The International Year of Family Farming closes

 The FAO, firmly believe that by ensuring a favourable policy environment and investing in African family farmers and their organizations, as well as small- and medium-scale food enterprises, African agriculture has a bright future − a future where food and agriculture contribute to the well being of all on the continent, especially youth.

-*** Cover photo: A view of rice paddies being worked as part of a youth training in farming practices near Careysburg, central Liberia.
-30 October 2012 – UN Photo/Staton Winter
+Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: A view of rice paddies being worked as part of a youth training in farming practices near Careysburg, central Liberia, October 30, 2012.
+Featured Photo Credit: UN/Staton Winter.